xlsrln/cat/suggestions.md

 * Remove the DNS penalties, as not getting any points is already penalty enough
 * Weather selection could follow some temporal logic or narrative, such as morning -> afternoon -> sunset -> night or similar

-#
-written by nept, endorsed by hult, capablanca & conquest